Perfect Pairs: 3 Ways to Combine Muscari with Tulips or Daffodils

-During April and May the garden is a riot of color with a ribbon of blue muscari weaving its way from one bed to another.
+During April and May the trial garden is a riot of color with a ribbon of blue muscari weaving its way from one bed to another.
 Muscari armeniacum, also known as grape hyacinth, is an ideal companion for both tulips and daffodils — and we plant lots of it.

 Here are three ways we combine muscari with tulips and daffodils: